TypeScript async callback with parameters

 }

-In service class, you can create method which can accept parameter of function type.
-After method is done processing the request, it will execute the callback function with data that needs to be passed.
+In the service class, we can create a method that can accept a parameter of function type.
+After the method is completed, it will execute the callback function with data that needs to be passed.

 import { Injectable } from '@angular/core';